rathgar/wordpress-heroku/wp-content/plugins/addthis-follow/readme.txt

 == Upgrade Notice ==

+= 4.1.7 =
+* Fixed a bug where previewing a new post may remove tools

+= 4.1.6 =
+* Removed Pro features and country dropdown menu for registration page

+= 4.1.5 =
+* Updated yaml configs and added script tag to login page

+= 4.1.4 =
+* Remove uninstallation hook

+= 4.1.3 =
+* Added actviation/deactivation/uninstallation hook
+* Upadate readme.txt and screenshots

+= 4.1.2 =
+* Updated messaging and tested compatibility with Wordpress 4.9

 = 4.1.1 =
 Fix for PHP notice from AddThisPlugin.php on line 610.
 Changing the permission capability used for determining when users can edit AddThis settings from activate_plugins to manage_options.
 This will allow most admins on multi-site instances to edit settings. <a href="https://codex.wordpress.org/Roles_and_Capabilities">More information on WordPress roles and capabilities.</a>